dlt-hub/dlt/docs/website/blog/2024-05-14-rest-api-source-client.md

 **We can call such an obvious next step in ETL tools a “[focal point](https://en.wikipedia.org/wiki/Focal_point_(game_theory))” of “[convergent evolution](https://en.wikipedia.org/wiki/Convergent_evolution)”.**

-And if you’ve been in a few larger more mature companies, you will see a variety of home-grown solutions that look similar.
+And if you’ve been in a few larger more mature companies, you will have seen a variety of home-grown solutions that look similar.
 You might also have seen such solutions as commercial products or offerings.

 ### But ours will be better…